AndrewAlscher/cc_assignment_2/README.md

 ![The entire system](images/2023.10.09%20-%201.jpg)

-The detailed information about system architecture can be found in the report/cc_assignment_2_overview.pdf file.
+For detailed information about the system architecture, please refer to the [overview report](report/cc_assignment_2_overview.pdf).

 ## APIs